WanluLiuLab/yasim/doc/src/archive/2022-03-05-Detailed-Proposal/index.md

 [ASimulatoR](https://github.com/biomedbigdata/ASimulatoR) [^Quirin2021] is a NGS RNA-Seq AS Generator, with builtin LLRG provided by Polyester.

-Whether to introduce a specific type of AS events on a gene is based on some unknown distribution (with mean and SE without name).
+Whether to introduce a specific type of AS events on a gene is based on some unknown distribution (with mean and SE, but without name).
+Its workflow is displayed as follows:

 ![ASimulatoR Workflow](ASimulatoR-workflow.jpeg)

 ## Proposed Workflows